mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

   \end{aligned}
 ```

-The resulting vectors from these calculations are stored in the `ACPowerFlow` type and can be accessed by:
+The resulting vectors from these calculations are stored in the `AcPowerFlow` type and can be accessed by:
 ```@repl PowerFlowSolution
 𝐡ₚ = analysis.method.active.increment
 𝐡ₒ = analysis.method.reactive.increment
 ```

-In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) function also returns the maximum absolute values of these mismatches.
+In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) function also returns the maximum absolute values of these mismatches.
 These maximum values are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``:
 ```math
   \max \{|h_{P_i}(\mathbf x^{(\nu)})|,\; \forall i \in \mathcal{N}_\mathrm{pq} \cup \mathcal{N}_\mathrm{pv} \} < \epsilon \\
   \max \{|h_{Q_i}(\mathbf x^{(\nu)})|,\; \forall i \in \mathcal{N}_\mathrm{pq} \} < \epsilon.
 ```

-Next, the function [`solve!`](@ref solve!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) computes the bus voltage angle increments:
+Next, the function [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson})) computes the bus voltage angle increments:
 ```math
   \mathbf \Delta \mathbf x_\mathrm{a}^{(\nu)} = \mathbf{B}_1^{-1} \mathbf{h}_\mathrm{P}(\mathbf x^{(\nu)}).
 ```